ampproject/amphtml/contributing/TESTING.md

 -   Navgates to the defined page using a headless Chrome browser
 -   Waits for the page to finish loading, both by verifying idle network connections and lack of loader animations
 -   If defined, waits until the appropriate CSS selectors appear/disappear from the page
+    -   Element visisbility is determined by a combination of existence, width, height, and opacity.
+This is done to account for CSS transitions but it means that elements which naturally have a height or width of 0 or whose opacity is neither 0 nor 1 may result in flakiness
 -   If defined, waits an arbitrary amount of time (e.g., for components that have time-delayed mutations)
 -   If defined, executes any custom interaction test code
 -   Uploads a snapshot of the page's DOM (converted to an HTML string) to the Percy service